 Immediate Payments FAQ

-What are immediate payments?
+What are real-time payments?

 Back to Info Center

 Immediate payments are transfers of funds initiated 24 hours a day, 7 days a week, 365 days a year, via any channel (e.g., smartphones, tablets or digital wallets).
-An immediate payment clears and settles in real-time or near real-time (in seconds, not minutes or hours).
+An immediate payment clears and settles in real-time or near real-time (in seconds, not minutes or hours)

 An immediate payment shares these characteristics: